 2.2 The site is some 28 hectares in extent and comprises the remnant landholdings of the former Garlands Hospital which has been extensively redeveloped following its closure in the early 1990s.
 The site comprises a mixture of built development, wooded areas and open fields.
 There are old Victorian villas set in ornamental landscape surroundings, more recently built development fronting Cumwhinton Drive, the Carleton Clinic campus and open fields currently used for grazing.
-For identification purposes, the estate has been sub-divided into land parcels to correspond to land use and status - see Vincent and Gorbing drawing no. 4491/404B.
+For identification purposes, the estate has been sub-divided into land parcels to correspond to land use and status - see drawing 4491/404B whilst the original Garlands Hospital buildings are not listed, a Historic Buildings report for the site does highlight their historic interest.